 Honestly, I don’t know if my family has ever seen me so excited about a project (and I get excited about my projects!!)

 In just a few evenings, I moved the guest room furniture out (which involved a lot of reconfiguring of our very small storage room), and I moved all the daycare games, puzzles and activities in!

-I did leave one double bed set up because I want to have it for when we ocassionally have company, and I can use it for nappers or quiet time.
+I did leave one double bed set up because I want to have it for when we ocassionally have company, and we can use it for naps or quiet time.

 I can’t even tell you how excited I am now that I have a room JUST for the Hooligans!
 (My boys are pretty pumped about having the rec. room all to themselves now too!)

 And the area that used to be our storage room has been converted into a space where we can store our craft supplies and do our crafting!

 Jackie is a mom, wife, home daycare provider, and the creative spirit behind Happy Hooligans.
 She specializes in kids’ crafts and activities, easy recipes, and parenting.
 She began blogging in 2011, and today, Happy Hooligans inspires more than 2 million parents, caregivers and Early Years Professionals all over the globe.